 Jeremy’s undercover work has repeatedly exposed thieves and scam artists in action, resulting in guilty pleas.
 In one notable case, he and a News 4 I-Team photojournalist found runaway girls hiding in the home of a man accused of squatting in a foreclosed home.
 The girls were then located by police and the man pleaded guilty to harboring runaways.

-Jeremy is the two-time recipient of the IRE award, one of the highest honors in investigative journalism: the IRE certificate for breaking news investigations for his stories exposing mistakes made by government agencies during the flood that swamped downtown Nashville, and for his contributions to the News 4 I-Team's investigations that exposed the corruption in former Judge Casey Moreland's courts.
-He’s also been named as a finalist for the IRE three times and received a national Emmy nomination for investigative reporting, and won a national Headliner award in 2018 for investigative reporting.
+Jeremy is the two-time recipient of the IRE award, one of the highest honors in investigative journalism.
+He received the honors from Investigative Reporters and Editors for his stories exposing mistakes made by government agencies during 2010 flood that swamped downtown Nashville, and for his contributions to the News 4 I-Team's investigations that exposed the corruption in former Judge Casey Moreland's courts.
+He’s also been named as a finalist for the IRE award three times, received a national Emmy nomination for investigative reporting, and won a national Headliner award in 2018 for investigative reporting.

 While he’s most proud of his investigations, he admits his favorite assignment was covering the 2004 Summer Olympics in Athens, Greece, for WSMV and the other stations owned by the Meredith Corporation.

 Jeremy has also landed a two-book deal with St. Martin's Press out of New York.
-His first novel, "The Darkest Time of Night," is set to be released in June 2018.
+His first novel, "The Darkest Time of Night," will be released on June 26, 2018.

 Jeremy is a graduate of Southern Illinois University at Carbondale and has a Master's degree in public affairs reporting from the University of Illinois at Springfield.

 Copyright 2016 WSMV (Meredith Corporation).
 All rights reserved.